betajippity/Onepu/README.md

 Building
 --------

 Onepu can be built via [CMake](http://www.cmake.org/) (and has been tested) on OSX, Windows, or Fedora.
-Latest support Nuparu version is v0.1.14.09.
+Requires Nuparu v0.1.14.09.